equinix/doorman/README.md

 123456P@ssw0rd
 ```

-To access the private IP addresses of instances in other facilities you must enable Backend Transfers, which you'll find under the "IP & Networking" menu of the Equinix Metal Console for your project.
+To access the private IP addresses of instances in other facilities you must enable "Backend Transfer", which you'll find under the "IP & Networking" menu of the Equinix Metal Console for your project.